mabatko/Gaming-in-AWS/README.md

 ### Region

-First and foremost, you must select a region based on these criteria:
+If you want to try this setup yourself, first and foremost, you must select a region based on these criteria:
 - it must have g4ad instances - not all regions have them
 - it should be geographically close to you in order to have better latency
 - if you are price sensitive, select more distant but cheaper region